florianfranz/topo_chronia/README.md

 2. Make changes
 3. Submit a pull request

 Or raise an issue [here](https://github.com/florianfranz/topo_chronia/issues).
-For any issues, please mention the QGIS, Python versions you are using and your OS.
+For every issue, please mention the QGIS and Python versions you are using as well as your OS.

 ## Authors